LiangXujun/multi-LRSL/README.md

 'drug_pt_mat' contains the side effects of the drugs.
 The rows are drugs and the columns are side effect cuis.
 The raw data were obtained from http://sideeffects.embl.de/download/

-The other four text files 'drug_fp_mat_case_study.txt', 'drug_domain_mat_case_study.txt', 'drug_gobp_mat_case_study.txt', 'drug_gene_expr_mat_case_study.txt' contain feature matrices of 320 drugs without side effect records in Sider database.
+The other four text files 'drug_fp_mat_case_study.txt', 'drug_domain_mat_case_study.txt', 'drug_gobp_mat_case_study.txt', 'drug_gene_expr_mat_case_study.txt' contain feature matrices of 320 drugs without side effect records in SIDER database.
 These drugs were used in the case study of the paper.